PaulyEd/DOD-MS4/README.md

 #### Bootstrap

-This was an intensive project, and I had to put most of my time into learning Django, therefore Bootstrap was leveraged heavily in this project so time wasnt lost on custom HTML/CSS to much.
+This was an intensive project, and I had to put most of my time into learning Django, therefore Bootstrap was leveraged heavily in this project so time wasn't lost on custom HTML/CSS too much.

 #### Colour Scheme